 - Not: "We're wasting too much"

-- Instead: "How can we plan smarter so there's less left over?"
+- Instead: "How can we plan smarter to reduce leftovers?"

-Make it a team challenge, not an individual problem.
-Everyone wins when food cost goes down.
+Make it a team challenge, not individual criticism.
+Everyone benefits when food costs drop.

 How do you make your team cost-conscious? (step by step)